Space diversity: Europe's space agency gets 1st parastronaut

 Associated Press

-The newly-minted parastronaut joins five career astronauts in the final selection unveiled during a Paris news conference — the conclusion of the agency’s first recruitment drive in over a decade aimed at bringing diversity to space travel.
+The newly-minted parastronaut joins five career astronauts in the final selection unveiled during a Paris news conference which was the culmination of the agency’s first recruitment drive in over a decade aiming to bring diversity to space travel.

-The list also included two women: France’s Sophie Adenot and the UK’s Rosemary Coogan, new ambassadors for another greatly underrepresented section for European astronauts.
-A small minority of those who have explored space have been women, and most of those were Americans.
+The selection included France’s Sophie Adenot and the UK’s Rosemary Coogan to address the fact that women in European space travel remain greatly underrepresented.
+There were however no persons of color among the new recruits.

-Wednesday’s list did not, however, include any persons of color.
 The hiring campaign didn’t specifically address ethnic diversity, but at the time stressed the importance of “representing all parts of our society.”

-McFall will follow a different path than his fellow astronauts because he will participate in a groundbreaking feasibility study exploring whether physical disability will impair space travel.
-It’s uncharted land, since no major Western space agency has ever put a parastronaut into space, according to the ESA.
+McFall will follow a different path than his other fellow astronauts by participating in a groundbreaking feasibility study exploring whether physical disability will impair space travel.
+To date, no major Western space agency has ever put a parastronaut into space, according to the ESA.

-Speaking with pride amid flashes of emotion, McFall said that he was uniquely suited to the mission because of the vigor of his mind and body.

-“I never dreamt of being an astronaut.
-It was only when ESA announced that they were looking for a candidate with a physical disability to embark on this project that it really sparked my interest.”

-The feasibility study, that will last two to three years, will examine the basic hurdles for a parastronaut including how a physical disability might impact mission training, and if modifications to spacesuits and aircraft are required, for example.
+The feasibility study, that will last two to three years, will examine the basic hurdles for a parastronaut including how a physical disability might impact mission training, and if modifications to spacesuits and aircraft are required.

 Parker said it started with a question.
 “Maybe there are people out there that are almost superhuman in that they’ve already overcome challenges.
 And could they become astronauts?”